What To Do In Tarifa, Spain? Complete Travel Guide

 Isla de las Palomas - strong winds conditions

-A few meters from the promenade is the hill of Santa Catalina and Castillo de Santa Catalina (eng.
-Castle of Santa Catalina) is located at the top.
+A few meters from the promenade is the hill of Santa Catalina and the Castle of Santa Catalina (es.
+Castillo de Santa Catalina) is located at the top.
 It occupies a strategic location overlooking the Mediterranean Sea, Playa Chica, the causeway to Isla de los Palomas, the Atlantic Ocean, and Playa de los Lances.

 It was designed in 1928 following Renaissance canons and completed in 1933.
 Not long after, in 1936, the building was bombed and suffered huge damage.
 In 1937 it was declared useless for service but in 1972, after almost forty years of abandonment, the building was restored.
 I was a control center for the passage of ships through the Strait of Gibraltar, a weather station for the Spanish Royal Navy, and later a National Institute of Meteorology.
 In 2000 the shipping control center moved to more modern facilities and the castle served briefly as a night-time lookout point for the Guardia Civil.
 2001 ownership returned to the Tarifa Town Council.